 Occasionally goods may be lost in the post and we will send a replacement order when this occurs.
 However Royal Mail do not accept that a delivery is lost until 7 working days following dispatch.
 We therefore only send replacements after this period has elapsed.
 In all cases we must be informed of non-arrival, damage or shortages within 14 days of the order being placed otherwise no claim can be made or replacement goods sent.

-All order being sent to Mainland UK addresses will either be sent by Royal Mail First Class Post or Interlink (24hr Courier).
+All order being sent to Mainland UK addresses will either be sent by Royal Mail First Class Post or Parcel FOrce (24hr Courier).
 Orders being sent overseas will either be sent by Royal Mail using their Small Packet Post, or if the parcel is over 2kg’s in weight by Parcel Force.
 View our UK Delivery Charges here and our Overseas Delivery here

 All the prices shown include VAT and the invoice you receive will show this separately.